Courtroom: air-Q air analyzer for test measurement of particulates, carbon dioxide-CO₂ and aerosols at the courthouse

 The study had the following objectives:

-- Record, document and evaluate air quality and pollutants such as particulates, nitrogen dioxide, carbon dioxide, chemicals / VOCs and aerosols over one week,
+- Air quality and pollutants such as particulatesnitrogen dioxide, carbon dioxide, chemicals / VOCs and aerosols over the course of a week,

 - Checking whether the current arrangements with regard to corona prevention are correct and sufficiently implemented,